iustin/bakonf/docs/usermanual.md

 `/etc/cron.d/bakonf`

-:   Cron file, by default it does not run bakonf, you must uncomment a
+:   Cron file, by default it does not run bakonf, you must un-comment a
     line to run it.

 `/var/lib/bakonf/archives`